diarisdiakite/my_capstone_project/README.md

 # ❓ <a name="faq">FAQ (OPTIONAL)</a>
 Here are the most common questions about this project.

-## [Are-U-available-for-a-job-?]
+## [Is-it-still-possible-to-register-as-a-speaker-for-the-annual-summit?]

 ### [Answer]
-[Yes].
-I'm ready and available to work ideally as a Full stack developer.
+[No].
+The speakers have been selected months ahead of the summit.
+But if you are a tech company or evolving in the tech ciences with proven experience and are interested in the topic, please snt us your resume with link(s) to your works/realisation.

 ## [Where-can-we-reach-out-to-you-?]

 ### [Answer_1]
-You can reach out to me through email [diarisdiakite@gmail.com].
+You can reach out to the organisation team by email [info@annualsummit.org].

+# 📝 <a name="credit">Credit</a>
+The design of this portfolio project was adapted from the original design idea by Cindy Shin in Behance [Behance](https://www.behance.net/adagio07).

 # 📝 <a name="licence">License</a>
 This project is [MIT](https://mit-license.org/) licensed.

-NOTE: we recommend using the MIT license - you can set it up quickly by using templates available on GitHub.
-You can also use any other license if you wish.